Li-Fi based Text Communication between Two Arduino

 }

-Inside while loop, the values received from the keypad are read using customKeypad.getKey() and it is compared in the if-else loop, to generate unique pulses in each key presses.
+Inside the while loop, the values received from the keypad are read using customKeypad.getKey(), and it is compared in the if-else loop to generate unique pulses in each key press.
 It can be seen in the code that the timer intervals are kept unique for all the key values.

 char customKey = customKeypad.getKey();